Are you feeling dissatisfied or stuck in life?

 Perhaps you are facing a tough life transition or have suffered a loss?

 Maybe you feel dressed, stressed, anxious, or have health worries?

 These are some of the sorts of reasons people come to therapy.
-In psychotherapy, the focus is on looking inside and coming to terms with yourself.
-Engaging in the therapy process changes perspectives.
-This not only helps with overcoming problems and lessening suffering, but it also reveals opportunities and develops potential.
+In psychotherapy, the focus is on looking inside and understanding yourself.
+Therapy helps people to overcome difficulties, to reduce their suffering and to grow.

 My Approach to Psychotherapy